youngkyoonjang/MessagePassingFramework/README.md

 ```python
 --pose F:0 --object T:0 --hand T:1 --gaze F:0
 ```
+* Because we need a person bounding box (which is an object detection result) as an input for pose estimation, the object module turns on automatically when the pose estimation module is activated.
 * Keep in mind that each model requires GPU memory to load their models, so you are only able to run modules depending on your GPU memory capacity.
 3. Do everything else:
 ```python